hobadams/nextjs-http-client/README.md

 # HttpClient

+[!WARNING] This is a new package and should not be used in production without heavy testing. [!WARNING]

 A TypeScript `HttpClient` class for making HTTP requests with configurable base URL, headers, cache options, and more.

 - [Motivation](#motivation)